 - Students must have a C average to be able to participate in DE.

-- DE class choices must be approved by the funding program.
+- DE class choices must be approved by the public school tuition program.

 - DE class may not be during hybrid class meeting times.